-Structured Assessment of Violence Risk in Youth (SAVRY) training
+Structured Assessment of Violence Risk in Youth (SAVRY) live online training

 About the training

 Practitioners and clinicians are often required to assess risk and to formulate plans to reduce or manage the risk of violence that a young person may present.
-For example, violence risk assessment may be crucial to pre-sentence reports for the youth court, community management plans within youth offending teams, or community CAMHS teams, in-patient CAMHS services managing risk, care homes, specliast schools - the list is endless!
+For example, violence risk assessment may be crucial to pre-sentence reports for the youth court, community management plans within a youth offending team (YOT) or community CAMHS teams, in-patient CAMHS services managing risk, care homes, specialist schools – the list is endless!

-This one-day training event focuses on the Structured Assessment of Violence Risk in Youth (SAVRY; Borum et al., 2006) and is designed for professionals with some background practice / training and knowledge of risk assessment, for instance you may be a user of HCR-20v3 or RSVP/SVR-20 or be attending another of our risk courses.
+This one-day training event focuses on the Structured Assessment of Violence Risk in Youth (SAVRY; Borum et al., 2006) and is designed for professionals with some background practice / training and knowledge of risk assessment, for instance you may be a user of HCR-20v3 or RSVP/SVR-20 or be attending another of our risk courses, or you might have work experience in risk assessment.

 The SAVRY is a violence risk assessment tool that follows the structured professional judgement approach to the assessment and management of violence risk in adolescents/young people aged 12-18.
-The tool guides the assessor in considering information, identifying risk factors that are present and relevant, formulating risk, generating potential future risk scenarios, and creating appropriate risk management plans.
+The tool guides the assessor in considering information, identifying risk factors that are present and relevant, and users can formulate risk, generate potential future risk scenarios, and create appropriate risk management plans.

-It is widely accepted in forensic risk assessment that structured professional judgement performs better than clinical judgement alone, and appropriate training is the key to thorough and defensible assessment.
+It is widely accepted in forensic risk assessment that structured professional judgement performs better than clinical judgement alone.
+Appropriate training is the key to thorough and defensible assessment!

 As a guide, the training will cover the following:

-The primary aim of the workshop is to ensure that delegates feel confident when assessing clients using the SAVRY and to develop awareness of how risk management plans can be formulated.
+The primary aim of the workshop is to ensure that delegates feel more confident and more competent when assessing clients using the SAVRY, and to develop awareness of how risk management plans can be formulated.
 A certificate will be provided for evidence of attendance at this workshop, which may contribute to your continuing professional development (CPD).

 Who should attend this workshop?